RocketModFix/RocketModFix/Rocket.AutoInstaller/README.md

 Just drop the module in your `Modules` folder and start your server.
 It will automatically download and install the latest RocketModFix.

+**Important:** Before using the auto-installer, remove any manually installed `Rocket.Unturned` from your `Modules` directory to avoid conflicts.

 ## Configuration

 Edit `config.json` to customize installation behavior: